davclark/feldy-science/Outline.md

 the learning process.

-We can easily provide concrete examples of this and do so in the Feldenkrais Method®.
+We can easily provide concrete examples of this and do so in the Feldenkrais Method.
 For this, we engage our imagination or expectations prior to making a movement.
-Or alternatively, focus on the beginning of a movement and extrapolate to the imagined continuation, or perhaps even deploy our attention and introduce a pause before initiation (cf. Kahneman's systems I and II).
-Interestingly, this is *not* a particularly central part of *Sounder Sleep* practice.
+Or alternatively, focus on the beginning of a movement and extrapolate to the imagined continuation, or perhaps even deploy our attention and introduce a pause before initiation (cf. Kahneman's systems I and II, also Clark and Ivry).
+Interestingly, models and predictions are *not* a particularly central part of *Sounder Sleep* practice.

 This brings us to a critical aspect of sleep.
 One of the hallmarks of sleep is that we are *not conscious*.
 And while scholars go round and round about the